UWB-ACM/Hackathon-Docs-2020/_docs/azure_resources.md

 - **Scope** lets permissions be further constrained based on the resources in question.
 This allows for scenarios such as allowing a user to be a full admin over one resource group but no access to another.
 Thanks to this, granting a user the "Owner" permissions does not necessarily mean they will have owner access to the entire account.

-Once again, refer to the documents page for more detailed information on role assignements.
+Once again, refer to the [RBAC documentation](https://docs.microsoft.com/en-us/azure/role-based-access-control/overview) for more detailed information on role assignements.

 ### Azure Active Directory (Azure AD)
+Active Directory is a different from RBAC.
+While RBAC is focused on access management for cloud account users, Active Directory helps manage credentials and access for cloud applications and networks.
+Active Directory provides features like user management, user directories, reporting, password management and Single-Sign-On (SSO) services.
+It also supports using solutions like [OAuth](https://oauth.net/) to easily secure applications built with Azure.
+There are many more features and both free and numerous paid tiers for Active Directory.
+See the [Active Directory documentation](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-whatis) for information on how to use it.

+Azure also provides many more tools and services for securing your applications.
+See the [Azure Security](https://docs.microsoft.com/en-us/azure/security/fundamentals/overview) page to get started.